vuxcode/pr1-project-crowcoders/time-report.md

   - 16.00: (Programming) Might've had an Eureka moment.
 Will continue with Lights Out for now.
 Need to do more reading on loops and jQuery.

   **Thursday, 2025-03-27**
   - 10.00 - 13.00: (Both) Had another go at creating something basic with things I'm more confident in (CSS).
-Got a basic game board going.
+Got a basic game board and CSS going.
+  - 13.00 - 1400: (Both) Uploaded new commit to index.html with a basic template that I'll keep working with.